Daxiongmao87/legend-lore-foundry/README.md

 ## Requirements

 * OpenAI API Key: A valid API key from OpenAI is necessary to utilize the AI content generation features.
+** NOTE: Only models that support JSON mode are compatible with this module.
+Please see [OpenAI Models](https://platform.openai.com/docs/models) for more info. **
+** NOTE: Generation has costs.
+Please see [OpenAI Pricing](https://openai.coam/pricing)for more info.

 ## Installation and Setup